-Andrew O’Shaughnessy, Newsweaver’s CEO, recently spoke at the European Technology Summit 2013.
-In his presentation he highlighted the importance of using social networks not only for external communications, but within the organization for corporate communications as well.
+In his presentation to the European Technology Summit in 2013, Poppulo CEO Andrew O’Shaughnessy highlighted the importance of using social networks not only for external communications but within the organization for corporate communications as well.

 “Corporate communications teams need to join the dots between strategy, behaviors and technology, to improve the flow and quality of communication and collaboration.”

 Andrew showed how integration looks (below) when the internal communications team puts themselves at the center and use technology to orchestrate an effective flow of information and collaboration.

 These three essential channels are not in competition, in fact, they each work together.
 And all have a part to play in ensuring effective corporate communications.

 The three: The intranet, the backbone for most organizations as a central repository for information used by employees and the organization.
 Social, which gives a voice to employees and is where collaboration and feedback happen.
 And email, the infrastructure such as Outlook and Lotus within the organization for pushing corporate communications messaging.